jo-tools/treeview/README.md

 ### How to use in your own Xojo project?
 1. Copy and paste the folder ```treeview``` *(containing the classes ```CTreeListedValues``` and ```CTreeItem```, as well as the Listbox Subclass ```lstTreeView```)* to your project.
+2. Place an instance of the ListBox subclass ```lstTreeView``` on a Window.
-2. Have a look at how the example projects is using the provided Methods.
+3. Have a look at how the example projects is using the provided Methods.
    - Build and show a Tree: ```Window1.Tree_Setup```
    - Handle Events: ```Window1.lstTree```